tylersatre/serena/docs/02-usage/999_detailed-usage.md

 Only by executing shell commands (in particular, tests) can Serena identify and correct mistakes autonomously.

-#### Shell Execution and Editing Tools

-Many clients have their own shell execution tool, and by default Serena's shell tool will be disabled in them (e.g., when using the `ide-assistant` or `codex` context).
-However, when using Serena through something like Claude Desktop or ChatGPT, it is recommended to enable Serena's `execute_shell_command` tool to allow agentic behavior.

-It should be noted that the `execute_shell_command` tool allows for arbitrary code execution.
-When using Serena as an MCP Server, clients will typically ask the user for permission before executing a tool, so as long as the user inspects execution parameters beforehand, this should not be a problem.
-However, if you have concerns, you can choose to disable certain commands in your project's configuration file.
-If you only want to use Serena purely for analyzing code and suggesting implementations without modifying the codebase, you can enable read-only mode by setting `read_only: true` in your project configuration file.
-This will automatically disable all editing tools and prevent any modifications to your codebase while still allowing all analysis and exploration capabilities.

-In general, be sure to back up your work and use a version control system in order to avoid losing any work.

 ### Prepare Your Project

 #### Structure Your Codebase